Movement 1: From Spark to Stakes

 In database terms: session_id + movement_number determines which reflections, AI prompts, syntheses, and metadata are relevant.

-How This Enables the RTS Dashboard & Ledger
+How This Enables the RTS Dashboard and Ledger

 This structure allows for flexible yet organized views: